vjousse/sfPaymentPlugin/README.markdown

 plugin by either downloading the source or adding an `svn:externals` property to your working copy.

-Download:
+**Download**:

     $ svn checkout http://svn.symfony-project.com/sfPaymentPlugin/branches/1.2-marijn

-SVN:
+**SVN**:

     $ svn propset externals sfPaymentPlugin http://svn.symfony-project.com/sfPaymentPlugin/branches/1.2-marijn

 ## Usage

-This plugin acts as a base plugin for different payment system implementations.
+This plugin acts as a base plugin for different payment system implementations:

+* `sfPaymentIdealMolliePlugin`

 ### Configuration

-The following configuration values are available.
+The following configuration values are available in `app.yml`:

     [yml]
     all:
       transaction:
         adapter_class: 'sfTransactionAdapterMock'
-        browser_class: 'sfWebBrowserMock'
+        browser_class: 'sfPaymentWebBrowser'

+Because of the usage of the event system the plugin is highly customizable.
+Besides listening for the events that are used for preparing, requesting and processing the transactions you can also use a more lightweight custom browser implementation in favor of the default `sfWebBrowserPlugin`.
+Just make sure your class implements the `sfWebBrowserInterface`.
+The default `sfPaymentWebBrowser` class is just a type extension of the default `sfWebBrowser` class from the `sfWebBrowserPlugin` that implements the `sfWebBrowserInterface`.
+In case you don't define it yourself it is created by the plugin for you, within the cache directory of your project.

 ### Events